gagaception/gagaception.github.io/_posts/2016-08-20-theFirehose-project-review.md

 This 12 weeks in the Firehose Project gave me more coding and life experience than 4 years in university.
 By the way about my background before the Firehose Project - my speciality is «Automation and Control» and I worked as an engineer in local company.
 Being an engineer might be interesting too, but it wasn’t my dream job.

-I don’t want to repeat others the Firehose Project students reviews about want you will learn, you can always check the curriculum there http://www.thefirehoseproject.com.
+I don’t want to repeat others the Firehose Project students reviews about want you will learn, you can always check the curriculum there <a href="http://www.thefirehoseproject.com">theFireHose Project</a>.
 I just want to mention most valuable lessons that I have learned during my education:
 <ol>
 	<li>You will learn how to find right solution own your own.
 Googling is our everything, but don’t forget to spent time for reading code and understanding it.
 Don’t just copy and paste.</li>
 	<li>During your mentor session you will learn how to ask RIGHT QUESTIONS to your Senior mentor - it’s very important skill for Junior Developer.</li>